emqx/emqx-docs/en_US/file-transfer/quick-start.md

    ./bin/emqx start
    ```

-3. Set up the test client.
-Clone the `emqx-ft` repository from GitHub and prepare the test client environment.
-Run the following commands:
+3. Clone the `emqx-ft` repository from GitHub and set up the test client environment using the following command:

    ```bash
    git clone https://github.com/emqx/emqx-ft.git